 3.5.
 No commercial communication should use or divulge professional or trade secret in contradiction to the conscientious business practice.

 4.3.
-Marketing communication should observe the principle of equity of genders.
+Marketing communication should observe the principles of gender equity.

 4.4.
-Marketing communication should not without justifiable reason play on fear or exploit misfortune or suffering.
+Marketing communication should not play on fear or exploit misfortune or suffering without justifiable reason.

 4.5.
 Marketing communication should not misuse the feeling of pity towards babies, children, sick, aged and disabled people.

 4.6.
-Marketing communication should not depict, condone or incite violent, unlawful or anti-social behaviour.
+Marketing communication should not depict, condone or incite violent, unlawful or anti-social behavior.